IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 #.
 Place 3 voltage sources ('+3.3V') as shown.

-   #.
-For this step it may be easier to dupllicate a component instead of adding multiple
-      of the same component.
+   For this step it may be easier to duplicate a component instead of adding multiple of the same component.
 To do this, hover your cursor over the component you want copied and press 'c'.

 #.
 Place 5 grounds ('GND') as shown.